vivitranhoang/ELK_Stack_Project/setupguide.md

 <br /><img src="https://github.com/vivitranhoang/ELK_Stack_Project/blob/master/images/11.PNG?raw=true">
 <br />
 <br />Simply type in the type of resource intended to create -- for example, "resource group" -- in the search bar.
 More often than not the top search result will be the right resource.
-Simply click on the link and then click "Create."
+Click on the link and then click "Create."
 <br />
 <br /><img src="https://github.com/vivitranhoang/ELK_Stack_Project/blob/master/images/10.PNG?raw=true">
 <br />